maxnut/GDReplayFormat/readme.md

-int seed = 0;                   /* Random seed set when at the start of the attempt. */ int coins = 0;                  /* Number of coins collected in the level. */ bool ldm = false;               /* Whether the replay was recorded in low detail mode. */ Bot botInfo{};                  /* Information about the bot that recorded the replay. */ Level levelInfo{};              /* Information about the level the replay was recorded on. */ std::vector<InputType> inputs;  /* Refer to inputs section. */
+int seed = 0;                   /* Random seed set when at the start of the attempt. */ int coins = 0;                  /* Number of coins collected in the level. */ bool ldm = false;               /* Whether the replay was recorded in low detail mode. */ bool platformer = false;        /* Whether the replay was recorded in platformer mode. */ Bot botInfo{};                  /* Information about the bot that recorded the replay. */ Level levelInfo{};              /* Information about the level the replay was recorded on. */ std::vector<InputType> inputs;  /* Refer to inputs section. */